mahsankhaan/Manage-ibm-kubernetes-service-using-terraform/README.md

    ibmcloud_api_key    = var.ibmcloud_api_key
     }
    ```
-## Step 4: Lets create IBM Cloud Foundry resource
+## Step 4: Lets create IBM Kubernetes cluster
 1. In the same directory where you stored the __terraform.tfvars__ and __provider.tf__ files, create a Terraform configuration file and name it __configure.tf__
-1. Kindly confirm if you have avaialable org and space.
-If not flow the steps to create one [here](https://cloud.ibm.com/docs/cloud-foundry?topic=cloud-foundry-create_orgs#:~:text=In%20the%20IBM%20Cloud%20Foundry,identify%20at%20least%20one%20user)
+1. We can create many resources related to IBM Kubernetes resources.
+Check from  [here](https://cloud.ibm.com/docs/terraform?topic=terraform-container-resources#container-bind)

   ```
-  data "ibm_space" "space" {
+  resource "ibm_container_cluster" "testacc_cluster" {
+  name            = "test"
+  datacenter      = "dal10"
+  machine_type    = "free"
+  hardware        = "shared"
+  public_vlan_id  = "vlan"
-  org   = "Digital_work"
+  private_vlan_id = "vlan"

-  space = "check"
+  default_pool_size = 1
 }

-resource "ibm_app" "app" {
-  name                 = "my-app"
-  space_guid           = data.ibm_space.space.id
-  app_path             = "simple_app.zip"
-  buildpack            = "sdk-for-nodejs"
-}
    ```

    The configuration file includes the following definition blocks:

-   __Data:__ Use this block to retrieve information for an existing resource in your IBM Cloud account.
+   __name:__ Use this block to retrieve information for an existing resource in your IBM Cloud account.

-   __Resource__: Every resource block specifies the IBM Cloud resource that needs to provision.
+   __datacenter__: The datacenter where we want to provision the worker nodes.

+   __machine_type__ : The machine type for our worker node.
+The machine type determines the amount of memory, CPU, and disk

+   __hardware__ : The level of hardware isolation for  worker node Use __dedicated__ to have available physical resources dedicated to you only, or __shared__ to allow physical resources to be shared with other IBM customers

    Review the input parameters that you can specify for ibm cloud foundry resource.
 From [here](https://cloud.ibm.com/docs/terraform?topic=terraform-cloud-foundry-resources#cf-app)